JeremyLoh/OverTheWire/README.md

 Logging in to `bandit26` from `bandit25` should be fairly easy… The shell for user `bandit26` is not `/bin/bash`, but something else.
 Find out what it is, how it works and how to break out of it.

+### Level 26

+The shell for user `bandit26` is not `/bin/bash`, but something else.
+Find out what it is, how it works and how to break out of it.

+Good job getting a shell!
+Now hurry and grab the password for bandit27!

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)